ghik/kubernetes-the-harder-way/docs/06_Spinning_up_Worker_Nodes.md

 ```

 `cnio0` is the bridge created by the `bridge` CNI plugin.
 We can see that it got an IP address from the pod IP range
 for this worker node.
-This way pods can communicate directly with the worker node.
+This way pods can communicate directly with the worker node, and it can serve as a default
+routing gateway for pods.

 `veth609000bb` is a virtual ethernet interface.
 An interface like this is created for every pod.
 There are some interesting details to note about it: